 Have one source of SAM truth

-Many organizations start their SAM journey by having each support team capture information about what they support in the absence of a formal SAM tool or strategy.
+Many organizations start their SAM journey by having each support team capture information about what they support in the absence of a formal SAM tool or software asset management strategy.
 At a certain point, you’ll need to look at having one central place for storing asset data because, otherwise, you’ll have asset information stored across a range of spreadsheets, SharePoint sites, network drives, and so on.
 Agree to have one central database for asset information and ideally something that can be integrated into any existing IT service management (ITSM) or service desk tools so that you can link SAM data to incident tickets.

 Trust but verify